-Gentle swimming and exercises in water can begin at 2 weeks, Golf at 6 weeks.
+Gentle swimming and exercises in water can begin as soon as the wound has healed, usually at 10 days - 2 weeks post surgery.
+Golf at 6 weeks.

 Follow up appointments:

 You will have an appointment to see the doctor/specialist physiotherapist three weeks after your operation.